alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ```
 Hi!
 ```
 7.10.
 Import the image into the local OpenShift Registry as `latest` by creating an image-stream.
-NOTE implicit `NAMESAPCE`
+NOTE implicit `NAMESPACE`

 7.10.1.
 For OCP v 4.10 - *Only ?*
 ```